keccs/ferm_chamber/README.md

 It also runs a HTTP server for setting the target temperature.

+# BUGS

+- if the wifi goes away, the main loop stops (?)

 # TODO

 - don't lose thingspeak data if there is no wifi